Brunoengi/geometric-props-ts/README.md

 <b>`src:`</b> This folder contains the class for calculating the geometric properties and the respective necessary interfaces, in this case, we have the project in typescript, the class for calculating the geometric properties is GeometricProps.ts

 <b>`__tests__:`</b> Folder with the application tests using jest, the tests are configured to work on all files with the ts extension, a script is inserted in the package.json file to run this scan

+<b>`utils:`</b> Folder with files containing functions that will be used in various places in the project

 <br>